wojnosystems/go_drain/README.md

 }
 ```

-The above is obviously a contrived and curtailed answer, but the program initializes a reloadableConfig by creating a new Drain.
+The above is obviously a contrived and curtailed example, but the program initializes a reloadableConfig by creating a new Drain.
 New takes two parameters, a way to load and test the configuration, and a way to clean up after the configuration.

 In this example, we load the database connection settings from an environment variable.
 When the ```reloadableConfig.ReLoad()``` is called, it will re-read the environment variable, which may have been updated.
 The new value is read and the new database connection is established.